 - All applicants must pass a criminal background check.

-- Excellent organizational and data management skills with strong attention to detail
+- Excellent organizational skills with strong attention to detail

 - Ability to work independently and with initiative as well as to be part of a team